torstenbergersen/weather_app/README.md

-This is a weahter application coded with python to practice ineracting with external APIs, processing JSON data, and presenting information to users in a readable format.
+This is a weather application coded with python to practice ineracting with external APIs, processing JSON data, and presenting information to users in a readable format.

 This project utilizes the OpenWeatherMap API.